adizona/aws-datalake/articles/partitioning_data_on_s3.md

 ## Exploring GDELT Data

 GDELT generates a CSV file everyday and writes it to an S3 bucket.
 The details can be found [here](https://registry.opendata.aws/gdelt/).
 Let's now explore this data using AWS CLI.
 The bucket is in us-east-1 and is publicly available to read.
 Our CLI credentials will need at least S3 Read access.
-I recommend using the AWS-managed AmazonS3ReadOnlyAccess policy.
+For this demo session, I recommend using the AWS-managed AdministratorAccess policy.

 ### List GDELT contents
 1. Run the following to list all the contents of the bucket at root.